 No Specific Promise…

-Each snitch testified they were not promised any benefits from Exley in exchange for their testimony, but each ultimately did receive a significant benefit: a letter from Exley to the parole board supporting Gable’s parole request; Paxton had five aggravated robberies reduced to robbery which significantly reduced the amount of time he would spent in prison; and Osani had a felony family violence charge reduced to a misdemeanor after Exley spoke to the prosecutor handling his case.
+Each snitch testified they were not promised any benefits in exchange for their testimony, but each ultimately did receive a significant benefit: a letter to the parole board supporting Gable’s parole request; Paxton had five aggravated robberies reduced to robbery which significantly reduced the amount of time he would spent in prison; and Osani had a felony family violence charge reduced to a misdemeanor after the ADA spoke to the prosecutor handling his case.

-Exley did not disclose any of this information to McGregor’s defense counsel or the court.
-Speaking to these “secret deals,” Musick explains why Exley didn’t feel she had a duty to disclose:
+The prosecutors did not disclose any of this information to McGregor’s defense counsel or the court.
+Speaking to these “secret deals,” Musick explains why the ADA had a duty to disclose:

 “Pretty slick.
 No specific promise for parole; only a letter saying [Gable] had helped.
 No specific deal cut for Paxton; only an agreement to let the court know he had cooperated.
 No specific agreement for Osani; only a suggestion to his trial prosecutor that he provided critical help and that should be considered in his plea bargain.
 So long as there was no specific deal, there was no obligation to disclose it.
 In fact, the State argued that it need not disclose rewards, agreements, or understandings for consideration unless there has been a ‘firm promise’ – a quid pro quo – made before the witness testified.
 In other words, so long as there is no ‘binding contract,’ Brady obligations are not triggered.”